IDCI-Consulting/IDCIGraphQLClientBundle/README.md

 echo $queryString;
 ```

-Or to retrieve the results of the query
+Or to retrieve the results of the query:

 ```php
 <?php